Ankermgmt/prusaslicer-ankermake-ce-profiles/readme.md

 1. In the left Navigation, select Filaments and then select all available filaments.
 1. Once you have added any other printers or made changes, click Finish on the Configuration wizard.

-## Choosing the "default" or "fast" print profiles.
+## Choosing the "default" or "fast" print profiles

 Once you have completed the setup, you will see 2 AnkerMakeCE M5 Printer Settings available:
 ![image](https://user-images.githubusercontent.com/10281380/235390221-c0bb8cb5-4c94-4745-88df-f9b38cd2feab.png)

 - AnkerMake-CE M5 (0.4mm nozzle)
   - use this printer option for higher quality but slower prints.
 - AnkerMake-CE M5-FAST MODE (0.4mm nozzle)
   - use this printer option for higher speed but lower quality prints.

 The available filaments and Print Settiing are EXCLUSIVE to the Printer Setting chosen.

 - AnkerMake-CE M5 (0.4mm nozzle)
   - Available print settings:
   - ![image](https://user-images.githubusercontent.com/10281380/235390055-8a0b8340-931c-47ca-86ad-db795038b1cc.png)
   - Available generic filaments:
   - ![image](https://user-images.githubusercontent.com/10281380/235390004-415b0541-7911-4391-95ea-00ff5f301fa3.png)
 - AnkerMake-CE M5-FAST MODE (0.4mm nozzle)
   - Available print settings:
   - ![image](https://user-images.githubusercontent.com/10281380/235389951-ed4dd55f-1e7d-4c88-8d61-7257c0ac1893.png)
   - Available generic filaments:
   - ![image](https://user-images.githubusercontent.com/10281380/235389882-580f35dd-539c-4cd6-bb3c-672cbe9138cb.png)

 In the upcoming releases, we will provide higher-quality print options for "FAST MODE."
 Our goal is to deprecate the non "FAST MODE" printer setting.

 ## How to print via wifi after slicing